RMUR99/Skim-Reading-NLP-Project/README.md

-At last I can share a NLP project showcase !
 #  Introducing Skimmer ⚕️📑
 Skimmer comes from the `Skim Reading` which means to read things quicker I have implemented both on my local machine and Google Colab  ( I will list Guides link and limitation in the end )